Why I'm Switching to Sustainable Style

 Photography by: Lauren Hirsch

-I've recently been cleaning out my closet, and have been trying to only fill it with pieces that are ethical, sustainable, and eco-friendly (if possible), even if I have to save more and buy less.
-One of my go-to brands that checks all of these boxes is Reformation, whose motto even states, "We Make Killer Clothes that Don't Kill the Environment".
+But for now, I'm excited to share my first sustainable outfit with you all today, featuring one of my new go-to brands: Reformation, whose motto even states, "We Make Killer Clothes that Don't Kill the Environment".
 And, let me tell you, they totally live up to that statement.
 Not only are their clothes extremely cute (I could seriously dump all my savings on them), but on their site, they list the total amount of CO2 emissions, water, and waste saved during the production of each item, in comparison to the industry standard.
 No other clothing company (that I know of) does this, let alone, list dozens of resources regarding the detriments of fashion on the planet on their website, like they do.
 I highly recommend poking around their site if you want to learn more about why we should be shopping more sustainably.
 It taught me a lot, and really encouraged me to make this shift.
 Oh, and by the way, this is totally not sponsored.
 Seriously.
 I just freaking love Reformation.